 Phase 3- Carl Avenue to Belleview Boulevard

-Carl Avenue and Shirley Avenue-
+Carl Avenue and Shirley Avenue

-Bluff Erosion Restoration-
+Bluff Erosion Restoration

 In July 2022, the Mayor signed a cooperative funding agreement with Southwest Florida Water Management District (SFWMD) to conduct a feasibility study that will investigate the potential erosion of the Bluff shoreline along Bayview Drive.
 Erosion is generally caused by wave activity and groundwater discharge.
 The study is meant to assist in determining options to address these issues and maximize natural system restoration opportunities as well as water quality.
-Town staff is maintaining weekly discussions with SFWMD to ensure the project remains on track.
-A bid award for the Bluff study is expected in January 2023.
+Town staff are maintaining weekly discussions with SFWMD to ensure the project remains on track.
+A bid has been awarded for the Bluff study and the firm continues to meet on a regular basis.
 Staff has also entered an agreement with a Master Arborist to take a detailed inventory of trees along the Bluff.

-Street Light Repairs-
+Street Light Repairs